Skip to main content

 Take Easier Classes

-Consider switching to a lower-level or less challenging course if you find yourself constantly struggling in a particular subject.
-By doing so, you will already have a familiarity with the content since you’ve learned it at a higher level.
-This adjustment can help you improve your grades in that subject, which can ultimately help raise your GPA.
+Consider switching to a lower-level or less challenging course if you’re constantly struggling in a particular subject.
+You’ll already have a familiarity with the content since you’ve learned it at a higher level, helping you improve your grades in that subject.
+And, ultimately, help raise your GPA.

 Utilize Weighted Courses

-Check if your school offers weighted courses where certain classes earn more points towards your GPA.
+Check if your school offers weighted courses, that is, certain classes that count more towards your GPA.
 For example, honors or advanced placement (AP) courses may be worth more than standard courses.
 If you are performing well in honors classes, consider taking more of them to boost your GPA.
 While these courses may be more challenging, they will demonstrate your academic rigor and dedication to learning, which can impress college admissions officers.

-Keep your schedule and existing time commitments in mind before taking on a heavier course load.
-Also be mindful of your weighted and unweighted GPA.
-If you’re unsure of what your unweighted GPA could be on a scale of 4.0, this free tool could definitely be of use!
+Consider your schedule and existing time commitments before taking on a heavier course load.
+Also, be mindful of your weighted and unweighted GPA.

 Seek Academic Help